bennyhuo/KotlinBlogTranslation/original/Anko 0.6 is Released.md

 It is implemented via Java Reflection.
 Though it is slower than the normal DSL functions, it is much easier when you are prototyping.
 ## appcompat.v7 Views and Properties

-We have made an initial step to support appcompat.v7 Android library.
-Extension functions for View classes in the support package and extension properties for its attributes are added to Anko.
-Widget tinting is not supported yet, we are hoping to implement it in later versions.
+We have made an initial step to support <code>appcompat.v7</code> Android library.
+Extension functions for <code>View</code> classes in the support package and extension properties for its attributes are added to Anko.
+[Widget tinting](http://android-developers.blogspot.ru/2014/10/appcompat-v21-material-design-for-pre.html)  is not supported yet, we are hoping to implement it in later versions.
 ## Top-level DSL Functions for Simple Views are Removed

-Since it is very unlikely to have a simple non-container view (such as TextView) as the content view of your activities, we removed DSL functions for such views for the Activity and Fragment receivers.
-In the unlikely case of needing such a view on the top level, use UI() wrapper function:
+Since it is very unlikely to have a simple non-container view (such as TextView) as the content view of your activities, we removed DSL functions for such views for the <code>Activity</code> and <code>Fragment</code> receivers.
+In the unlikely case of needing such a view on the top level, use <code>UI()</code> wrapper function:

 {% raw %}
 <p></p>